robinhilliard/eagl/README.md

 ## Acknowledgments

 - [Learn OpenGL](https://learnopengl.com) for excellent OpenGL tutorials
+- [Wings3D](https://wings3d.com) for inspiration and helper function patterns - the name EAGL(e) is a tip of the hat to this project
 - The Erlang/OTP team for wxWidgets bindings
-- The Elixir community for inspiration and support, particularly the Elixir Sydney/Australia User Group
+- The Elixir community for inspiration and support, particularly the [Elixir Sydney/Australia User Group](https://https://elixir.sydney)
-- Claude Sonnet for giving me the patience to work through the lack of examples and get to running code on my 3rd or 4th attempt over the years to do something with gl via Erlang and WX
+- [Cursor](https://cursor.com) and Claude Sonnet for giving me the patience to get to running code and port the Learning OpenGL examples
-- The name EAGL(e) is a tip of the hat to [Wings3D](https://wings3d.com), a highpoint in BEAM-based 3D programming to date.